SystemsApproach/tcpcc/intro.rst

 early work of Jacobson and Karels and stability remains a requirement that subsequent approaches have to meet.

 Once the initial congestion control algorithms of TCP were implemented and deployed, researchers began to build mathematical models of TCP's behavior.
 This enabled the relationship between packet loss rate, round-trip time, and throughput to be established.
 The foundation was laid in the paper by Mathis *et al.* below, but there has been a body of work that is ongoing as the congestion control algorithms evolve.
-The idea that TCP would converge to a certain throughput given stable conditions of RTT and loss also formed the basis for "TCP-friendly rate control", the idea that applications that didn't use TCP could still share available capacity in a fair way with those that did.
+The idea that TCP would converge to a certain throughput given stable conditions of RTT and loss also formed the basis for "TCP-friendly rate control" (TFRC).
+TFRC extends TCP-like congestion control to applications that don't use TCP, based on the idea that they can still share available capacity in a fair way with those that do.
 We'll return to this topic in a later chapter.

 .. _reading_mathis_eqn:
 .. admonition:: Further Reading